corpusculejs/corpuscule/packages/element/README.md

 ```

 ## Property Types
-Corpuscule element contains three types of properties that differs in displaying, settings and
+Corpuscule element contains three types of properties that differ in displaying, settings and
 affecting the rendering process.

 ### Attribute
 The most well-known property type, it is also the most complex type to work with.
 Standard requires
-that it should only be string type, but Corpuscule allows it to have three primitive type: `String`,
+that it should only be a string type, but Corpuscule allows it to have three primitive types:
-`Boolean` and `Number`.
+`String`, `Boolean`, and `Number`.
 This type also has several features and limitations:
-  * Attribute cannot have default value.
-This decision was made because creating element with
+  * The attribute cannot have a default value.
+This decision was made because creating an element
-  attributes defined in constructor is [forbidden](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-element-conformance)
+  with attributes defined in a constructor is [forbidden](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-element-conformance)
-  by standard.
+  by the standard.
 Setting attributes manually in `connectedCallback` is possible yet also limited,
-  because component users can set these attributes before connection to DOM and would be upset
+  because component users can set these attributes before connection to DOM and would be upset if
-  if default values override ones made by them.
-If you consider all these possibilities, you can
+  default values override ones made by them.
+If you consider all these possibilities, you can set
-  set defaults in `connectedCallback` manually: it will require additional render for your
+  defaults in `connectedCallback` manually: it will require additional render for your component
-  component though.
+  though.
-  * Attribute are saved as strings in HTMLElement attributes storage, and whenever you request them,
+  * Attribute are saved as strings in `HTMLElement` attributes storage, and whenever you request
-  cast to proper type happens.
-That's the reason you cannot save in attribute more than just a
+  them, cast to proper type happens.
+That's the reason you cannot save in attribute more than
-  primitive type.
+  just a primitive type.
-  * It's not required for the attribute name to be equal to the property it is bound with.
-There is
+  * It is not required for the attribute name to be equal to the property it is bound with.
+There
-  no restrictions for it.
+  are no restrictions for it.
   * Attributes are pure (in React meaning).
 It means that the old attribute value is compared with
   the new one on set and if they are equal rendering won't happen.
-  * Each attribute update calls `attributeChangedCallback` method with attribute name, old and new
+  * Each attribute update calls the `attributeChangedCallback` method with attribute name, old and
-  value.
+  new value.
   * Each attribute update initiates rendering.

 ### Property
 Property is a simple element class property that has two main differences: